1953–54 Inter Milan season

-In the 1953–54 season, Internazionale competed in the domestic league as the defending champion.
+In the 1953–54 season, Inter Milan competed in the domestic league as the defending champion.

 Summary

 Inter started the season without Nyers, cut off from the club following a debate with chairman Masseroni about his salary.
 However, this did not seem to encumber play, resulting in a better season than the previous year.
 Nyers came back just before the Derby della Madonnina, and won 3–0 by his hat-trick.
 Six months later in the Derby d'Italia, Inter beat Juventus 6–0, which was crucial for the conquest of another Scudetto, leaving Juventus one point shy.